samjones00/docs/docs/_documentation/Request-and-response-filters.md

 ### Global Request and Response Filters

-  - `PreRequestFilters` - Global Filter executed at the start for all ServiceStack Requests
+  - `PreRequestFilters` - Global Filter executed at the start of all ServiceStack Requests
   - `GlobalRequestFilters` - Global Request Filter for ServiceStack Service Requests
   - `GlobalResponseFilters` - Global Response Filter for ServiceStack Service Requests
   - `GatewayRequestFilters` - Request Filter for [Service Gateway](/service-gateway) Requests